ColdenCullen/ColdensLaw/README.md

 > No code?
 No bugs.

+> "Delete as much code as possible, but no more" - Drew Solomon

 ## Who is Colden?

 Nobody knows.
 If you figure it out, please alert the authorities.